ibvandijk/Group12/README.md

 # Group12
 This is our school project.

+Ivan van Dijk - 2196154
+Tido Koldenhof -

-To make use of this application you need to have added all the javaFX sdk /lib files to the project's referenced files.
+To make use of this application you need to have added all the javaFX sdk /lib files to the project's referenced files,  this is described in the installation instructions.